-The headteacher will not issue any 'informal' or 'unofficial' exclusions, e.g. sending a pupil home to 'cool-off', regardless of whether or not the parents/carers have agreed to this.
+The headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool-off', regardless of whether or not the parents/carers have agreed to this.
 The headteacher will not use the threat of exclusion as a means of instructing parents/carers to remove their child from the premises.

-All exclusions will be formally recorded on the Pupil Information System (Sims).
+All suspensions and exclusions will be formally recorded on Arbor.

-Factors to consider when excluding a pupil
+Factors to consider when suspending or excluding a pupil

-When considering the exclusion of a pupil, the headteacher will:
+When considering the suspension or exclusion of a pupil, the headteacher will:

-- Allow the pupil the opportunity to present their case. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the child has received multiple suspensions or is approaching the legal limit of 45 excluded days per school year, and whether exclusion is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess children who demonstrate consistently poor behaviour.
+- Allow the pupil the opportunity to present their case once evidence has been collected. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the child has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess children who demonstrate consistently poor behaviour.

-The headteacher will consider what extra support may be available for vulnerable pupil groups whose exclusion rates are higher, to reduce their risk of exclusion, including the following:
+The headteacher will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher, to reduce their risk of suspension or exclusion, including the following:

-- LAC
+- CLA

-- Pupils eligible for FSM
+- Pupils eligible for FSM and/or Pupil Premium

 - Pupils with SEND

 - Certain ethnic groups

-The headteacher will consider avoiding permanently excluding LAC, those with SEMH issues or children with an EHC plan.
+The headteacher will consider avoiding excluding CLA, those with SEMH issues or children with an EHC plan.
 Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
 The full assessment procedures are outlined in the school's Mental Health and Well-being Policy.

 Where SEND or SEMH issues are identified, an individual behaviour plan will be created using the graduated response outlined in the school's Behaviour and Relationships Policy.
-If the child continues to endanger the physical or emotional wellbeing of other children or staff, despite exhausting the graduated response process, then exclusion may be considered.
-In accordance with the Equality Act 2010, under no circumstances will a child with identified SEND or SEMH issues be excluded before the graduated response process has been completed.
+If the child continues to endanger the physical or emotional wellbeing of other children or staff, despite exhausting the graduated response process, the suspension or exclusion may be considered.
+In accordance with the Equality Act 2010, under no circumstances will a child with identified SEND or SEMH issues be suspended or excluded before the graduated response process has been completed.

-Where a child with SEND or SEMH issues is permanently excluded because of a SEND- or SEMH-related need that could not be met at the school, detailed records will be kept highlighting that these pupils are closely tracked and showing that the school has a close relationship with the pupil's next destination.
+Where a child with SEND or SEMH issues is excluded because of a SEND- or SEMH-related need that could not be met at the school, detailed records will be kept highlighting that these pupils are closely tracked and showing that the school has a close relationship with the pupil's next destination.

-The headteacher will work in conjunction with the parents of any pupil with additional needs to establish the most effective support mechanisms.
+The headteacher will work in conjunction with the parents/carers of any pupil with additional needs to establish the most effective support mechanisms.